zeeshanmehmood/crsytalsharp-eventstoredb-integration-example/README.md

-# crsytalsharp-eventstoredb-integration-example
+# Crystal Sharp - EventStoreDB Example
-Crystal Sharp framework - EventStoreDB integration example
+Crystal Sharp framework - EventStoreDB integration code examples.

+### How to Run

+* Change the connectionstring in "appsettings.json" file.
+* Run the WebAPI project.